drguilbe/distortion_age_gender_online/README.md

 Srinivasan, Krishna, Karthik Raman, Jiecao Chen, Michael Bendersky, and Marc Najork.
 “WIT: Wikipedia-Based Image Text Dataset for Multimodal Multilingual Machine Learning.”
 In Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval, 2443–49.
 New York, NY, USA: Association for Computing Machinery, 2021. https://doi.org/10.1145/3404835.3463257.

 The WIT data did not originally contain the age and gender classifications.
-Our dataset includes the gender, age, and social category assignments for images from this data, which we collected using human crowdsourcing.
+Our dataset includes the gender, age, and social category classifications for images from this data, which we collected using human crowdsourcing.